mohamedomari-hub/metrep-metabolic-reproductive-model/docs/model_overview.md

 ## Introduction

-The BovSys/MetRep model is a mechanistic systems-biology model describing the coupled metabolic and reproductive physiology of dairy cattle using a system of nonlinear ordinary differential equations (ODEs).
+The MetRep model is a mechanistic systems-biology model describing the coupled metabolic and reproductive physiology of dairy cattle using a system of nonlinear ordinary differential equations (ODEs).

 The model was originally developed during a PhD project in applied mathematics and systems biology to investigate the interaction between: